-In this blog, Dr. Cecil Yeung of Houston Sinus Surgery explains more about sinus headaches and migraines, including whether sinus pressure can cause migraines.
+In this blog, Dr. Cecil Yeung of Houston Sinus Surgery at the Yeung Institute explains more about sinus headaches and migraines, including whether sinus pressure can cause migraines.

 A sinus headache is characterized by pain and pressure in the head – especially the forehead – and behind the cheekbones.
 Your head may hurt when you move or bend over, and your eyes may water and itch.

 A sinus headache is usually caused by infection and inflammation of the sinuses, which is known as rhinosinusitis.
 As your nasal passages become swollen, they become blocked with mucus and the area becomes congested, resulting in sinus pressure.
 This leads to a sinus headache.

 Since its cause is rooted in sinus issues, a sinus headache is often treated with decongestants and nasal irrigation to help clear out the congested area and ease the pressure.
 Nasal steroids can also be used, and, if the underlying infection is caused by bacteria, antibiotics may also be prescribed.